roneyrogerio/42_get_next_line/README.md

 | *next     | NULL                  |

 Note that string is a pointer to the buffer, it is not a copy of the buffer, my linked list is marking inside the buffer what is relative to each line, but at no time do I reallocate the buffer, it works faster in most cases. now that i have at least one line loaded in my linked list i no longer need to read the file to return the first line, just loop through linked list and return only what is referring to the first line.

+look at the source code for more details, bye.